Canh Khoai Mỡ (Vietnamese Purple Yam Soup)

 Canh Khoai Mo (Vietnamese Purple Yam Soup)

-When added to the soup, the grated purple yam slightly thickens the broth and most of its natural sliminess reduces.
+The yam slightly thickens the broth and most of its natural sliminess reduces.

 There are many variations of this soup, with the main difference being the protein used.
+The most common proteins are fresh shrimp, dried salted shrimp, or ground pork.

 In this recipe, I’m using shrimp because it naturally adds a subtle sweetness to the broth and it’s most traditional.